Wednesday, December 25, 2024

 In Netishyn, parents of schoolchildren are sounding the alarm: on social networks they have repeatedly reported dirt, dust and even dead rats in the storage facilities where children are kept during air raids.
 As a result, children not only have psychological trauma from this dungeon.
 Local doctors record frequent complaints of headaches and severe allergic cough.

 “The child constantly came in dirty, allergies started, and they took him to the doctor.
 I found out that 5 million from the local budget was allocated for the shelter - to be honest, this greatly outraged me.
 These millions are not visible here in terms of the conditions in which children find themselves.
-“Therefore, I think the question needs to be raised urgently for the authorities, so that they bear responsibility and bring the shelter into proper condition,” notes local activist Stepan Volenko.
+“Therefore, I think the issue needs to be raised urgently for the authorities, so that they bear responsibility and bring the shelter into proper condition,” notes local activist Stepan Volenko.

 What's wrong with shelters?